 Fairmont State University (FSU) offers a graduate empasis in Multi-Categorical Special Education with Autism.
 The Multi-Categorical Special Education with Autism program at FSU prepares teachers address the needs of learners with mild to moderate disabilities.
 Students who successfully complete program requirements and state requirements for certification will receive endorsements at both the K-6 and 5-Adult levels in Multi-Categorical Special Education and Autism.
 This graduate emphasis is designed to meet the needs of two groups of candidates:

 - Candidates who hold a valid teaching license at the time of admissions and are seeking to add a certification and obtain a M.Ed. in Multi-Categorical Special Education with Autism.

-- Candidates who have completed a Bachelors Degree but who do not hold a valid teaching license at the time of admissions and are seeking licensure and certification in Multi-Categorical Special Education.
+- Candidates who have completed a Bachelors Degree but who do not hold a valid teaching license at the time of admissions and are seeking a M.Ed. and certification in Multi-Categorical Special Education with Autism.

 In addition to the general outcomes for Graduate Studies at Fairmont State University, Special Education candidates are prepared to meet learning outcomes based upon the national Council for Exceptional Children Professional Standards and the state West Virginia Professional Teaching Standards.